uikram/End-to-End-Lightweight-Holographic-Reconstruction-and-Quantitative-Cell-Analysis/docs/HoloQPI_Analysis_Notes.md

 # HoloQPI — Analysis Notes

+> **HISTORICAL DOCUMENT — superseded by the 17 September 2026 final study.**
+>
+> This file records the project as it stood on an earlier analysis stage and is kept for provenance:
+> it shows what was known, planned or open at that point. **Do not read it as the
+> current state of the system.** Recommendations in it may already be
+> implemented, and any constant, result or gap it names may have changed.
+>
+> Current truth, in order: `runs/RESULTS.md` for results, `README.md` for how to
+> run it, `docs/documentation.md` for the method and the physical constants,
+> `docs/RUNBOOK.md` for operations.
+Change records:
+> `docs/code_audit_2026-09-16.md`, then `docs/gap_closure_2026-09-17.md`.

+---

 Every analysis note written during this project, in the order it was produced, verbatim.
 This is the reasoning record: what was measured, what was found, what was withdrawn, and why each decision was taken.
 The companion documents are: